Planning to hold an event within the Alpine Shire?

 If you would like to organise an event in the Alpine Shire, you may need an event permit.
 Permits ensure public safety and amenity in public spaces and assist in the sustainable management of our parks and gardens.

-Permit applications are available for events that are planned and managed in line with the Victorian Government's Public Events Framework and Victorian roadmap for reopening.
 We encourage you to discuss your proposed event with the Events Development Team at Alpine Shire Council.

 What to Expect

 Timeframes for an event permit vary depending on the complexity of each event.
 Applications should be submitted at least 6 weeks prior to the proposed event date for low impact events, and at least 3- 6 months for medium to high impact events.